gradnorm/rpod-cli/README.md

 ```

 `--ssh-key` is the key used to connect from your machine to the pod.
-`--github-deploy-key` is copied to the pod so it can clone a private GitHub repo.
+`--github-deploy-key` is copied to the pod so the pod can clone a private
+GitHub repo.

+Deploy does the following:

+- resolves `--index` using the RunPod API
+- connects to the pod over SSH
+- optionally copies the GitHub deploy key to the pod
+- configures SSH on the pod to use that key for `github.com`
+- clones the repo if missing, or fetches and pulls if it already exists
+- checks out the requested branch, tag, or commit
+- optionally installs `uv`
+- optionally runs `uv sync`

+For public repos, omit `--github-deploy-key`.

 SSH into a pod: